TjuJianyu/SSI_DL/README.md

 mkdir out/ data/ log/
 ```

-Download data from [here](https://github.com/TjuJianyu/SSI_dataset.git) and move all .tar.gz files to ./data/
+We public our preprocessed dataset.
+You can download data from [here](https://github.com/TjuJianyu/SSI_dataset.git) and move all .tar.gz files to ./data/

 Then unzip all files by: